shivanshss/tcas_india_genome_assembly/README.md

 Repository Overview

-This repository encompasses files, scripts, and test data pertinent to the analyses conducted for the first chapter of a PhD thesis.
+This repository encompasses files, scripts, and test data pertinent to the analyses conducted for the first chapter of my PhD thesis.

+In this project, I use Illumina short reads and nanopore long reads to assemble a hybrid reference genome for the beetle, _Tribolium castaneum_.
+Edit the .config file with PATHs to samples and tools and run the script with the config file.
+The output will be created in new folders (the name of the folder will be the same as the sample name).

 Step 1: Quality Control and Preprocessing [step 1](https://github.com/shivanshss/tcas_india_genome_assembly/blob/main/step1/step1.README)